Skip to main content

 See answer

-To perform text-based (nearText) similarity searches, you need to have a vectorizer enabled, and configured in your class.
+To perform text-based (nearText) similarity searches, you need to have a vectorizer enabled, and configured in your collection.